evocn/evocn.github.io/content/posts/theoryoffun.md

 * Pride in my not having played games, "wasting" time.
 * Exhaustion at the sheer mass of games being developed, most of which suck.
 * Growing disinterest in tasks most games comprise of: optimization, spreadsheeting, etc.
-* Girlfriend?
+* I got a girlfriend.

 But none of them fully explains the shift I've experienced.

-Long story short, my experience playing games wanes, year after year.
+My experience playing games wanes, year after year.
 I'm not interested in most games, and I have a hard time really getting enchanted the way I used to get.
 This confused me until recently, when I read
 [*A Theory of Fun For Game Design*](https://www.theoryoffun.com/) by Raph Koster.

-It's a brilliant book, concise in the way that informational books should be. the book is Raph's personal thesis on what is compelling about games.
+It's a brilliant book, concise in the way that informational books should be.
+The book is Raph's personal thesis on what is compelling about games.

-What was most refreshing to me when I first picked it up was how Raph was in the same predicament; how he finds as he gets older he can't really get into a game like he used to; how he wonders at why.
+What was most refreshing to me when I first picked it up was how Raph seemed to be in the same predicament as me; how he finds as he gets older he can't really get into a game like he used to; how he wonders at why.

 It was nice to see another person asking my question.
-Even better is when they answer it.
+It was even better when he answered it.

+> **Raph's theory**
+>
-Raph's theory, put simply, is that games are about learning.
+> Games are about learning.

 Most games present a closed system with a number of variables, and the process of playing is to discover interactions between those variables and learn to master that system.
 It's a process of continual understanding.[^1]

 His reasoning, then, for why games become boring, is that there's nothing more to learn.
 You're a master – you've seen it all.

 I couldn't agree more.
 In fact, I've seen this happen explicitly at my kitchen table over the years running TTRPGs.

 ## My development as a Dungeon Master
 I've run a tabletop role-playing game most weeks of my life for the last five years.
 It's my bread-and-butter.
 My [Territory](/posts/output).
+I could run a game of D&D for twelve people with a box of wet matches and all of five minutes of prep (with my eyes tied behind my back!).

-In high school, I ran combats, thought the most fun part of the game was the system, and I hit my players with lots of fun, often borderline silly, stuff – kept things light.
+In high school, I ran mostly combats, thought the most fun part of the game was the system, and I hit my players with lots of fun, often borderline silly, stuff – kept things light.
 It was a blast.

 That game is useless to me today.